korpling/pepperModules-TEIModules/README.md

 ### TEIImporter.generic.node

-By default elements without an nongeneric handling in the importer are added as hierarchical nodes.
+By default elements without a nongeneric handling in the importer are added as hierarchical nodes.
 You can also import them as spans or ignore them.
 > generic.node = span

 > generic.node = false

+Values different than "struct", "span" or "false" will make the importer ignore elements without a nongeneric as well.

 ### TEIImporter.generic.attributes